 © 2020 by Brad C. Nathan, Ricardo Perez-Truglia, and Alejandro Zentner.
 All rights reserved.
 Short sections of text, not to exceed two paragraphs, may be quoted without explicit permission provided that full credit, including © notice, is given to the source.

-My Taxes are Too Darn High: Tax Protests as Revealed Preferences for Taxation Brad C. Nathan, Ricardo Perez-Truglia, and Alejandro Zentner NBER Working Paper No. 27816
+My Taxes are Too Darn High: Why Do Households Protest their Taxes?
+Brad C. Nathan, Ricardo Perez-Truglia, and Alejandro Zentner NBER Working Paper No. 27816

-September 2020, Revised February 2021
+September 2020, Revised April 2021

 JEL No. C93,H2,H26,Z13

 ABSTRACT